LunarEclipse112/lunareclipse/_book/index.md

 # Welcome!

 Hi!
 And welcome, this is my portfolio.
-It is a collection of different skills I posses and a way to show what I can do in a data analysis context.
+It is a collection of different skills and projects to showcase what I can do.
 Each page contains a different group of skills and stands alone in its presentation.
-Also good to know is that this is of course, an ongoing process.
+This website is an ongoing work in progress.

 ## About Me

-I am a student of the University of applied sciences Utrecht.
-I have great passion for biology, molecular life sciences and data analysis.
-A work environment where I can implement those interests is a dream job for me.
-With my specialization in biomolecular research and data analysis knowledge I can be a bridge between lab analysis and data scientist.
-I am a transgender nonbinary individual, This means I go by they/them (die/diens of hen/hun).
-Usually this isn’t something I place too much importance on, I just live my life like anyone else but it might have some implications in the future regarding sudden surgeries.
-In case this does occur I feel like my future employer or internship provider should be aware beforehand.
+I studied Life sciences at the university of applied sciences Utrecht.
+Within my degree I specialized in bio-molecular research and Data analysis and visualization.
+I am very passionate about biology, molecular life sciences and data analysis.
+A work environment where I can combine those interests is a dream job for me.
+With my specialization in bio-molecular research and data analysis knowledge I can be a bridge between lab analysis and data scientist.